Quantifying the power spectrum of small-scale structure in semi-analytic galaxies: Comparing CDM and WDM

 \section{Comparing CDM and WDM}

 We are now ready to compare CDM and WDM scenarios using the power spectrum language.
 Individual WDM maps and their corresponding power spectra are shown in \reffig{kapmaps_wdm}.
-Compared with \reffig{kapmaps}, the reduction in the abundance of subhalos---particularly at the low-mass end---is immediately visible.
+As a reminder, the WDM particle mass is 1.5 keV.
+Comparing Figures \ref{kapmaps} with \ref{kapmaps_wdm}, it is immediately apparent that WDM leads to a reduction in the abundance of subhalos, particularly at the low-mass end.

-In \reffig{pspec_cdm_wdm} we compare the CDM and WDM power spectrum distributions.
-We note that the overall distributions look quite similar, except at large wavenumbers.
-Indeed, the median values of the power are nearly identical at low $k$ values.
+In \reffig{pspec_cdm_wdm} we compare the CDM and WDM power spectrum distributions now computed for the small boxes shown by the blue squares in \reffig{kapmaps_wdm}, in order to focus on the range of $k$-values relevant for strong lensing measurements of power).
+There is considerable overlap between the distributions, and the median values of power are quite similar (especially at $k$-values smaller than shown in the figure).
 Recall that the amplitude scales roughly as $P \propto \langle \kappa_{\rm sub} \rangle \langle M^2 \rangle/(\langle M \rangle \Sigma_{\rm crit})$.
 Looking at \reffig{N_M}, we see that WDM has fewer subhalos but a similar total mass, indicating that the average subhalo mass is higher.
 In the expression for total power, $\langle \kappa_{\rm sub}\rangle$ is decreased but $\langle M^2 \rangle/\langle M \rangle$ is increased (relative to CDM), leading to a similar overall amplitude for the power spectrum at low $k$.
 We also note that the WDM power spectrum distribution has a larger scatter that extends to lower power, which is due to Poisson fluctuations in the small number of subhalos in the WDM populations.

 Since WDM suppresses the formation of low-mass structures, we expect the differences between CDM and WDM populations to be most apparent at large $k$-values.
 At these wavenumbers, where data is likely to display greater sensitivity to the substructure power spectrum (see, e.g., Figure 1 of \citealt{Pksub}), CDM indeed displays significantly more power than WDM in \reffig{pspec_cdm_wdm}, even after accounting for the halo-to-halo scatter.
-The steeper slope around $k\simeq 1$ kpc$^{-1}$ in the WDM case might provide a way to distinguish it (and other related model displaying a suppressed abundance of small-scale structure) from the standard CDM case.
+The steeper slope around $k\simeq 1$ kpc$^{-1}$ in the WDM case might provide a way to distinguish it (and other related models displaying a suppressed abundance of small-scale structure) from the standard CDM case.